Finbuckle/Finbuckle.MultiTenant/docs/ConfigurationAndUsage.md

 ```

 ### TrySetTenantInfo

+*Note: For most cases the middleware sets the `TenantInfo` and this method is not needed.
+Use only if explicitly overriding the `TenantInfo` set by the middleware.*

 Extension method of `HttpContext` that tries to set the current tenant to the provided `TenantInfo`.
 Returns true if successful.
 Optionally it can also reset the service provider scope so that any scoped services already resolved will be resolved again under the current tenant when needed.
 This has no effect on singleton or transient services.
 Setting the `TenantInfo` with this method sets both the `StoreInfo` and `StrategyInfo` properties on the `MultiTenantContext` to null.

 ```cs